srcagency/credentials/README.md

 	keyLength: 66,			// length of salt
 	hashMethod: 'pbkdf2',	// node crypto method used
-	work: 1,				// relative work load (0.5 for half the work) }
+	work: 1,				// relative work load (0.5 for half the work)
+	expiry: 90,				// days, used only for "expired" method }
 */